rubys/wunderbar/README.md

 attempt will be made to reflow text in order to not exceed this line width.
 This won't be done if it will affect what actually is displayed.

+If none of the child elements for the `html` element are either `head` or `body`, then these tags will be created for you, and the relevant children will be moved to the appropriate section.
+If the body contains a `h1` element, and the `head` doesn't contain a `title`, a title element will be created based on the text supplied to the first `h1` element.

 Methods provided to Wunderbar.json
 ---